anonymity139/SIGMOD2026/code/readme.txt

 d.
 Algorithm SinglePass
 	1. It is an existing algorithm used for comparison.
 	2. The code is in folder single_pass.py.
+e.
+Algorithm PrefLearning
+	1. It is an existing algorithm used for comparison.
+	2. The code is in folder preferenceLearning.py.
+f.
+Algorithm ActiveRanking
+	1. It is an existing algorithm used for comparison.
+	2. The code is in folder activeRanking.py.

 Usage Step
 ==========